MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 not sure how.
 There should probably be a higher weighting towards topics and overall difficulty than difficulty breakdown.

-orrr constrained set covering optimization problem
+or another opion is constrained set covering optimization problem

 ### set cover problems